-(2) Market value is based on a redemption value as of December 31, 2015 of \$0.00 per unit, as determined using the fair value method of accounting under GAAP.
+(2) Market value is based on a redemption value as of December 31, 2015 of \$0.00 per unit.

 (2) As of the fiscal year end, the shares were subject to the same vesting schedule as the related FNFV Group restricted shares, (33% annually over three years, subject to continued employment).